-- Find out about technical education qualifications and apprenticeships opportunities, as part of a careers programme which provides information on the full range of education and training options available at each transition point. - Hear from a range of local providers about the opportunities they offer, including technical education and apprenticeships. - Understand how to make applications for the full range of academic and technical courses. - Find out about different careers via our careers educations programmes. - Have access to impartial careers advisors to can help young people understand the options available to them. - Access to online careers platforms to support them in researching a range of career sectors and pathways. - Opportunities to work with the West of England Mentoring project and the West of England enterprise project.
+- Find out about technical education qualifications and apprenticeships opportunities, as part of a careers programme which provides information on the full range of education and training options available at each transition point. - Hear from a range of local providers about the opportunities they offer, including technical education and apprenticeships. - Understand how to make applications for the full range of academic and technical courses. - Find out about different careers via our careers education programmes. - Have access to impartial careers advisors that can help young people understand the options available to them. - Access to online careers platforms to support them in researching a range of career sectors and pathways. - Opportunities to work with the West of England Mentoring project and the West of England enterprise project. - Careers interviews and sessions to support the development of their careers knowledge